Pirsanth/react-native-image-with-progress-bar/README.md

 The processColor function return a different output depending on the platform react-native is running on.
 I shall now describe how I used the output from the processColor function for each platform.

 ##### Android:
 On android the processColor function returns a 32 bit *signed* integer representing the color.
-Using the int in android to set the backgroundColor was quite straightforward because most arguments for color in android simply accept the int returned from processColor.
-There was the minor process of making a ColorStateList from the given int for which i used the StackOverflow link in [5] as well
+Using the int in android to set the backgroundColor was quite straightforward because most arguments for color in android simply accept the int returned from processColor (like in `android.view.View.setBackgroundColor`).
+There was the minor detail of making a ColorStateList from the given int for which i used the StackOverflow link in [5] as well.
 ##### iOS:
 In iOS, the processColor function returns an a 32 bit *unsigned* integer representing the color instead.
-The process of using the output of the processColor function in iOS was a bit more involved as the I had to convert the int to a UIColor.
-I used all the links in [4] to write getUIColorForInt in PIRImageWithSpinnerManager.m.
-This includes the rgb and alpha value in UIColor.
+The procedure to use the output of the processColor function in iOS was a bit more involved as I had to convert the int to a UIColor.
+I used all the links in [4] to write the getUIColorForInt method in PIRImageWithSpinnerManager.m.
+This includes the rgb and alpha value contained in the integer in UIColor.

 #### How I fixed the border props issue on Android
 ##### Android only:
 On android when we make a custom UI component and pass in `style={{borderWidth: 1}}` a border does not get set.
-Similarly, the borderColor, borderRadius styles do not work as well.
-This problem only occurs on Android it works fine in iOS.
+Similarly, the borderColor and borderRadius styles do not work as well.
+This problem only occurs on Android it works fine on iOS.

 I tried digging into the Java code to figure out why it was happening.
 I learned that LayoutShadowNode’s setBorderWidths is being called and the border is being set in yoga.
-However the line `mYogaNode.setBorder(YogaEdge.fromInt(spacingType), borderWidth);` (line 943 of ReactShadowNodeImpl) does not seem to have any effect.
+However, the line `mYogaNode.setBorder(YogaEdge.fromInt(spacingType), borderWidth);` (line 943 of ReactShadowNodeImpl) does not seem to have any effect.
 ##### How I solved it:
 ```javascript
      <View